 Georgia Hardinge’s transient early life and international background gave her much opportunity to travel and develop her fascination with design.
 Georgia’s signature style achieves the rare quality of encompassing both an avant-garde yet wearable aesthetic.

 Georgia’s Autumn Winter 2011 ‘Merit Award’ win granted her first stand-alone runway show at Vauxhall Fashion Scout and it was an astounding success, since then she has continued to shine with a catwalk show each season at London Fashion Week.
-Celebrated collaborations include bespoke outfits for Victoria’s Secret fashion show and designing a limited edition Lancome bottle, exclusively sold in Selfridge’s.
+Celebrated collaborations include bespoke outfits for the Victoria Secret fashion show and designing a limited edition Lancome bottle, exclusively sold in Selfridge’s.
 Most recently, the label has seen its first collaboration with the high street, Georgia Hardinge for River Island is a 14 piece collection that will be sold in stores and online nationwide.
 Sponsorship from the Centre for Fashion Enterprise as a participant in their highly sought after Pioneer Programme has been a great achievement for Hardinge.

 This innovative young designer’s inspiration for design comes from a passion for architectural shapes and sculpture, which can be seen throughout her work, forming landscape shapes to uniquely accentuate and flatter the female silhouette.
 Fashion is Georgia’s way of molding design techniques to create an art piece of lasting purpose